-Today’s guest post is written by Claudia Tietze.
-Claudia has graced the pages of this blog in the past writing about the wonders of owning a “specially-abled cat” (What is Less Adoptable Anyway?), which I urge you to read after you read today’s post.
+Today’s guest post is written by Claudia T. Claudia has graced the pages of this blog in the past writing about the wonders of owning a “specially-abled cat” (What is Less Adoptable Anyway?), which I urge you to read after you read today’s post.
 She has done much to protect animals and do check out the links at the end of this post.
 Thank you and hope you enjoy this very special piece.

 As humans, we are often touched by stories of unconditional love and intuition possessed by cats and dogs.
 Their seemingly endless capacity to forgive past transgressions by humans, and persevere even when the odds seem to be against them, is something we can all learn from.